carloliveros/uce-scripts/Species tree.md

 sumtrees.py -f 0.95 -o star.con.tre treefiles
 ```

-Getting frequencies of splits with Dendropy
+Getting frequencies of splits with Dendropy from the Python interpreter

 ```
 import dendropy